 I came across the website for Margaret River Wine Club (no longer available), and signed up on the spot.
 Immediately I received a gracious response, saying “if we were ever in the neighborhood, to let them know”.
 I immediately replied that we were on our way there in the next month.
 That’s when the fun began!
 Continue reading “The Man From Margaret River”

 We were in Italy, traveling from Florence to Rome; the year was 1983.
-Before we left Florence, I had spotted a mention of a winery in Montalcino that had a noontime meal.
-Montalcino is between the two cities, and along the route, so we decided to stop in.
+Before we left Florence, I had spotted a mention of a winery near Montalcino that had a nice mid-day meal.
+Montalcino is between Florence and Rome, and along the route, so we decided to stop in.

 Arriving at the winery, we went to the most obvious place for a restaurant, a low, smaller building.
 Although the door posted hours of Noon to 8PM, and it was 12:30, it was locked.
 We knocked.